jmoral4/aigamer/README.md

 ## Logging

 The application logs all AI actions and system events to a log file.
 The log file path is displayed when the application starts.
+All images captured are also stored in the application directory and named for the model and date of capture.

+## Other
+There is a module for processing OCR via Tesseract instead of AI.
+It would require a slight change to flow but was left in the codebase.
+It is no longer used since it was generating poor results for larger screens full of options.
+I also realized that having vision models process the images would allow for more than just CLI based games in the future.